web3melk/capy-token/README.md

 - The contract creator becomes a OG without paying 0.1 ETH;
 - There is a maximum of 50 OGs;
 - The OGs will receive 50% of tokens at the moment that pool is created;
+- The other 50% of tokens will be used to create the liquidity pool;
 - There is a fee applied on every buy and sell
 - 100% of all fees collected by the contract can be withdrawn to OGs;
 - The first 500 buys will have no fee;